Careium/code-challenge-frontend/README.md

-Weather of Mars
+Frontend challenge
 ====

 ![](https://images.unsplash.com/photo-1573588028698-f4759befb09a?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=2690&q=80)

-NASA’s InSight Mars lander takes continuous weather measurements (temperature, wind, pressure) on the surface of Mars at Elysium Planitia, a flat, smooth plain near Mars’ equator.
-The InSight lander uses Sol - mission days - instead of normal dates.
+Unsplash is the internet’s premium source of freely-usable images.
+Create a nice-looking application that allows browsing of curated images from Unsplash.

 # Requirements

-- [ ] We want to pull data from the [NASA InSight Mars lander weather API](https://api.nasa.gov/assets/insight/InSight%20Weather%20API%20Documentation.pdf)
-- [ ] We want to see a weekly weather overview
-- [ ] For each Sol we want to see
-  - [ ] Sol date
-  - [ ] Earth date
-  - [ ] Weather details
-- [ ] We want to see a loading indicator while waiting for data to load
+- [ ] Use the Unsplash API - docs here to set up a developer account: https://unsplash.com/documentation.

-- [ ] We want to be able to use the app on mobile as well as desktop, with mobile being the most important.
+- [ ] We want to see a grid overview, use the GET /photos/curated endpoint from the Unsplash API to get a set of curated images
+- [ ] The application should be responsive and work both in portrait and landscape modes, on both desktop and mobile.
+- [ ] The application should support infinite scrolling using a lazy-load to fetch new images as the user scrolls.
+- [ ] The user can click on a grid element to get a full-width representation of the image with additional meta data.
+- [ ] The user can navigate to previous or next full-width representation without having to close that view.

 # Tech requirements
 - React